 Within LA for ALL lives two iterations of this campaign:

 ‘The Art of Belonging' combines artwork by LA-based AAPI artists with hate crime and hate incident reporting information.
 By bringing local artwork into our physical and digital spaces, we not only empower local artists, but create a tangible sense of community and visibility for marginalized communities.

-‘LA is for Everyone' is a multidimensional campaign that reflects the diverse mosaic of Los Angeles through bold design and clear calls to action in 12 non-English languages: Spanish, Korean, Armenian, Tagalog, Chinese, Japanese, Thai, Vietnamese, Hindi, Khmer, Russian, and Farsi.
+‘LA is for Everyone' is a multidimensional campaign that reflects the diverse mosaic of Los Angeles through bold design and clear calls to action in 17 languages: English, Spanish, Korean, Armenian, Tagalog, Simplified Chinese, Traditional Chinese, Japanese, Thai, Vietnamese, Hindi, Khmer, Russian, Farsi, Hebrew, Amharic and Tigrinya.

 LA for All was created by five different Asian American and Pacific Islander (AAPI) artists to empower stories from our city through artwork, and to encourage the reporting of hate crimes and hate incidents.
 Even though this is a campaign to stop hate, it intentionally does not center hate as the subject of the campaign.
 Instead, we are using this space to empower our diverse communities and talk about what we stand for - belonging, inclusion and solidarity.